dtutic/Leaflet.EdgeScaleBar/README.md

 See the [demo](http://geof-osgl.github.io/Leaflet.EdgeScaleBar/).

-To add edge scale bar to your map in Web Mercator projection include the script *leaflet.edgescalebar.js* and add scale bar to your my:
+To add edge scale bar to your map in Web Mercator projection include the script *leaflet.edgescalebar.js* and add scale bar to your map:

 L.edgeScaleBar().addTo(map);